GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

 Supported Functionality
 ^^^^^^^^^^^^^^^^^^^^^^^

-Ideally, storages would behave in the same way as ndarrays.
-We limit this if it is not possible to maintain the consistency of the underlying structured memory.
-We chose to internally use NumPy and CuPy ndarrays to store CPU and GPU buffers, respectively.
-We also implement some functionality like mathematical operations by forwarding to those libraries.
-Therefore, support for dtypes and other functionality is restricted to the common denominator of CuPy and NumPy.
+Our goal is to make GT4Py `storages` behave as close as possible to `ndarrays`, although behavior may differ in specific cases where is not possible to maintain the consistency of the underlying structured memory.

+We chose to use internally NumPy and CuPy `ndarrays` to store CPU and GPU buffers, respectively, since they are standard and realiable components of the Python ecosystem.
+We rely on those libraries to implement part of the functionality, like mathematical operators, by forwarding the calls to the appropriate library call.
+As a consequence, support for `dtypes` and other functionality is restricted to the common denominator of CuPy and NumPy.

-Storage Constructors
+Storage Creation
-^^^^^^^^^^^^^^^^^^^^

-There will be 6 functions that should be used to initialize the storages.
-These are:

-:code:`empty`
+^^^^^^^^^^^^^^^^

+We propose the following functions to create and initialize GT4Py storages (meaning of common parameters is explained below):

-   Used to allocate a storage with uninitialized (undefined) values.
+   Allocate a storage with uninitialized (undefined) values.

-:code:`zeros`
+- :code:`zeros(shape, dtype=np.float64, *, alignment_index=None, alignment_size=1, axes=None, device=None, managed=None, **kwargs)`

-   Used to allocate a storage with values initialized to 0.
+   Allocate a storage with values initialized to 0.

-:code:`ones`
+- :code:`ones(shape, dtype=np.float64, *, alignment_index=None, alignment_size=1, axes=None, device=None, managed=None, **kwargs)`

-   Used to allocate a storage with values initialized to 1.
+   Allocate a storage with values initialized to 1.

-:code:`full`
+- :code:`full(shape, fill_value, dtype=np.float64, *, alignment_index=None, alignment_size=1, axes=None, device=None, managed=None, **kwargs)`

-   Used to allocate a storage with values initialized to a given scalar value.
+    Allocate a storage with values initialized to the given scalar.

-:code:`as_storage`
+    Parameters:
+        + :code:`fill_value: Number`.

+- :code:`as_storage(data=None, device_data=None, sync_state=None, *, axes=None, managed=None, **kwargs)`

-   Used to wrap an existing buffer in a storage object, without copying the buffer's contents.
+    Wrap an existing buffer in a GT4Py storage instance, without copying the buffer's contents.

-:code:`storage`
+    Parameters:
+        + :code:`data: array_like`.
+The buffer from which the storage is initialized.
+        + :code:`device_data: array_like`.
+The device buffer in case wrapping existing buffers on both the device and main memory is desired.
+        + :code:`sync_state: gt4py.storage.SyncState`.
+If `managed="gt4py"` indicates which of the
+            provided buffers, `data` or `device_data`, is up to date at the time of initialization.

+- :code:`storage(data=None, device_data=None, *, axes=None, copy=True, managed=None, **kwargs)`

     Used to allocate a storage with values initialized to those of a given array.
     If the argument :code:`copy` is set to :code:`False`, the behavior is that of :code:`as_storage`.

+    Parameters:
+        + :code:`data: array_like`.
+The buffer from which the storage is initialized.
+        + :code:`device_data: array_like`.
+The device buffer in case allocation from existing buffers on both the device and main memory is desired.
+        + :code:`sync_state: gt4py.storage.SyncState`.
+If `managed="gt4py"` indicates which of the
+            provided buffers, `data` or `device_data`, is up to date at the time of initialization.

+    Keyword-only parameters:
+        + :code:`copy: bool`.

-All of these take the following keyword arguments:
+Most of the functions support a common set of parameters defining how to allocate data in memory to the to all these functions is All of these take the following keyword arguments:

-:code:`default_parameters`
+- :code:`default_parameters: str`
    can be used in the way of the current :code`backend` parameter. for each backend, as well as for the keys :code:`'F'` and :code:`'C'`, a default parameter set is provided.
+Not all default parameter sets provide defaults for all other parameters. defining the other arguments explicitly overrides the defaults
+- :code:`halo: Sequence[int]`
-Not all default parameter sets provide defaults for all other parameters. defining the other arguments explicitly overrides the defaults :code:`halo` tuple of length :code:`3` or :code:`ndim`, each entry is either an int or a 2-tuple of ints. ints represent a symmetric halo in that dimension, while a 2-tuple specifies the halo on the respective boundary for that dimension :code:`aligned_index` the point to which the memory is aligned, defaults to the lower indices of the halo attribute :code:`shape` iterable of ints, the shape of the storage :code:`dtype` the dtype of the storage (numpy-like)
+   Sequence of length :code:`3` or :code:`ndim`, each entry is either an int or a 2-tuple of ints. ints represent a symmetric halo in that dimension, while a 2-tuple specifies the halo on the respective boundary for that dimension. defaults to no halo, i.e. :code:`(0, 0, 0)`
-:code:`axes`
+- :code:`shape: Iterable[int]`
+   iterable of ints, the shape of the storage
+- :code:`np.dtype`
+   the dtype of the storage (numpy-like)
+- :code:`axes: str`
   string, permutation of a sub-sequence of "IJK", indicating the spatial dimensions along which the field extends and their order when indexing.
-:code:`alignment`
+- :code:`aligned_index: Sequence[int]`
+   the point to which the memory is aligned, defaults to the lower indices of the halo attribute
+- :code:`alignment_size`
-   integer, indicates on a boundary of how many elements the point :code:`aligned_index` is aligned. defaults to :code:`1` which indicates no alignment
+   integer, indicates on a boundary of how many elements the point :code:`alignment_index` is aligned. defaults to :code:`1` which indicates no alignment
-:code:`gpu`
+- :code:`gpu: bool`
+   boolean, indicates whether the storage has a GPU buffer, defaults to :code:`False`
+- :code:`layout_map`
-   boolean, indicates whether the storage has a GPU buffer, defaults to :code:`False` :code:`layout_map` iterable of numbers or a callable returning such an iterable when given the number of dimensions.
+   iterable of numbers or a callable returning such an iterable when given the number of dimensions.
 The iterable indicates the order of strides in decreasing order, i.e. the entry :code:`0` in the iterable corresponds to the dimension with the largest stride.
 The layout map is always of length 3, and the entries corresponds to the axes in "IJK" order.
 Default values may however depend on the order of the axes.
-:code:`managed`
+- :code:`managed`
-   :code:`False`, :code:`"gt4py"`, :code:`"cuda:`, optional. only has effect if :code:`gpu=True`
+   :code:`False`, :code:`"gt4py"` or :code:`"cuda"`, optional. only has effect if :code:`gpu=True`
    defaults to "gt4py". can be used to choose whether the copying to GPU is handled by the user (:code:`False`), GT4Py (:code:`"gt4py"`) or CUDA (:code:`"cuda"`).

-In addition, some of the functions support additional positional or keyword arguments:

-:code:`value`
-   supported by the :code:`full` method. it indicates the value to which the array is initialized :code:`data` supported by the :code:`as_storage` and :code:`storage` functions.
-It is used to specify the buffer from which the storage is initialized (with or without copying the values) :code:`device_data` supported by the :code:`as_storage` and :code:`storage` functions.
-It is used to specify the device buffer in case allocation from existing buffers on both the device and main memory is desired.
-:code:`sync_state`:
-   gt4py.storage.SyncState, supported by the :code:`as_storage` and :code:`storage` functions,  only has effect if :code:`managed="gt4py"`. indicates which of the provided buffers (among :code:`data`, :code:`device_data`) is up to date at the time of initialization.
-:code:`copy`
-   Supported by the :code:`storage` function.
-It can be used to specify whether the value given by :code:`data` or :code:`device_data` is copied or not.

 If a parameter is not explicitly specified, it is inferred from the default parameter set.
 If there is no default parameter set provided or it does not provide the required information, it is gathered from the :code:`data` or